Practice-SpencerTower/DSAs/recursion.md

 ## Notes: Javascript Algorithms and Data Structures Masterclass by Colt Steel

+- Recursion requires memory in the form of function calls on the call stack

 ## Common Recursion Pitfalls

 - Not having a base case